junxit/us-congress-bills-112/metadata.md

 - 2011-12-02 — Introduced in House
 - 2011-12-02 — Introduced in House
 - 2011-12-02 — Referred to the House Committee on Transportation and Infrastructure.
+- 2011-12-05 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2012-03-08 — Committee Consideration and Mark-up Session Held.
+- 2012-03-08 — Ordered to be Reported by Voice Vote.
+- 2012-04-27 — Placed on the House Calendar, Calendar No. 128.
+- 2012-04-27 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-456.
+- 2012-04-27 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+112-456.